-In 1994 Gateshead Council chose Turner prize-winning artist Antony Gormley OBE to produce a sculpture as a symbol for Tyneside.
-Funding was secured in 1996, and the giant sculpture was erected on site in 1998.
+Funding was secured in 1996, and the giant contemporary sculpture was erected on-site on 15th February 1998.

 This required a complex construction with an internal 'skeleton' and sheet steel of varying thickness.

-150 tonnes of concrete were used to create foundations which anchor the sculpture to the rock 20 metres below.
+700 tonnes of concrete and 32 tonnes of steel were used to create foundations that anchor the sculpture to the solid rock 20 metres below.